siberianfox/g2wiki/Build-and-Test-Environments.md

 * The big plus for Xcode is usability and speed.
 * AS6 has a really nice realtime debug environment using the SAM-ICE that displays registers, cycle counters and profiling, memory structures, IO devices, call stack, etc.

+##Still To Go
+* Get Rebuild all to work - i.e. `make clean all`
+* Re-point the build size dialog to the root directory so it works again

 ##Using Yagarto to get Floating Point printf() to work
 The newlib distributed with AS6 does not have floating point printf enabled.
 You need to get a newlib that does and point the project to it.